CoffeaTeam/coffea-casa/docs/cc_user_opendata.rst

 .. code-block:: python

     import numpy as np
+    %matplotlib inline
     from coffea import hist
-    from coffea.analysis_objects import JaggedCandidateArray
     import coffea.processor as processor
-    %matplotlib inline
+    import awkward as ak
+    from coffea.nanoevents import schemas

 To select the aforementioned data in a coffea-friendly syntax, we employ a dictionary of datasets, where each dataset (key) corresponds to a list of files (values):